harrylove/wardley-omnigraffle/README.md

 1. Download [Wardley Maps.gstencil](https://github.com/harrylove/wardley-omnigraffle/blob/master/Wardley%20Maps.gstencil?raw=true)
 1. Open the file with OmniGraffle
 1. Select "Move and Edit" to move the file to your Stencils folder
+1. You should see the stencil file open in the document editor
-1. Close the Wardley Maps stencil file
+1. Unless you plan to edit the stencil itself, you can close the Wardley Maps stencil file now
-1. Open a new or existing OmniGraffle file in which to use the stencils
+1. Open a new or existing OmniGraffle file in which to use the stencil
 1. Open the Stencils window/sidebar; "Wardley Maps" should be listed under Miscellaneous.